"He must really like you, Harry ... imagine having to live off rats."

 "...[Snape] was part of a gang of Slytherins who nearly all turned out to be Death Eaters."
 Sirius held up his fingers and began ticking off names.

-Sirius' recitation here, taken together with GF30 and GF33 supplied the majority of our information about the Death Eaters until the release of OP.
+Sirius' recitation here, taken together with GF30 and GF33 supplied the majority of our information about the Death Eaters until the release of Harry Potter and the Order of the Phoenix.
 From the events of OP28, we know that Snape was in the same year as MWPP, and thus within a few months of their ages, which gives us a rough timeline for the ages of Snape's fellow Slytherins here named.

 Rosier and Wilkes - they were both killed by Aurors the year before Voldemort fell.